 This tour offers a unique opportunity to travel by a special charter train to the historic city of Chester.

-The train will be steam-hauled throughout from London Euston and Chester by a Princess Coronation Class Pacific No. 6233 Duchess of Sutherland.
+The train will be steam-hauled throughout from London Euston to Chester by a Princess Coronation Class Pacific No. 6233 Duchess of Sutherland.
 We will follow the route of the famous express such as the Royal Scot along the West Coast Main Line (WCML) to Crewe and then onwards to Chester.
 We can expect some spirited running down the WCML to Crewe.
 Be sure to book early to join us on this historic occasion.

 The Cheshireman will leave London Euston at around 07:00 steam hauled behind Duchess of Sutherland.
 Initially on departure we shall hear our locomotive working hard on the climb up Camden Bank.
 We stop to pick up more passengers at Watford Junction and then continue through Watford Tunnel into rural Hertfordshire.
 We stop to pick up further passengers at the 1960s ‘new town’ of Milton Keynes.
 At Hanslope Junction, we leave the West Coast Main Line (WCML) and take the Northampton loop line where we stop again for passengers.